 Stop Being Good at Doing Something Wrong

-As an entrepreneur, it’s easy to work yourself into exhaustion.
+As an accounting professional, it’s easy to work yourself into exhaustion.
 That happened with my former business.
 I sacrificed time with my family, because I didn’t believe I had a choice.
-Fortunately, I’ve now realized it doesn’t have to be that way.
+Fortunately, I now realize it doesn’t have to be that way.
 Working too much stifles your business growth.

-Society teaches us to be efficient.
-Industries have been built around time management and efficiency.
-But that’s not always the best business model.
+Society teaches us about efficiency.
+Industries have been built around time management and lean models.
+But, what if a better approach exists?
 When you are efficient but not effective, you’re good at doing something wrong.

-For example, you can use a template to build your website.
-The process is efficient because you don’t have to do the coding yourself.
-But if the site is difficult to navigate or has broken links, site visitors will quickly leave.
-Then it is not effective.
+For example, you build your website from a template.
+The process is efficient because you don’t need any knowledge about coding.
+If the site, however, is difficult to navigate or has broken links, your visitors will quickly leave.
+So, it was efficient but it was not effective.

 Emphasizing speed and time does not always work in your favor.
-Sometimes things that enhance the experience are more important than speed.
+A positive experience is more important than speed.
 Think about it.
 If you went to an upscale restaurant, and they rushed you through the meal, how would that affect your experience?
 Quick service ruins the experience.

-Simply because you do something quickly – efficiently – doesn’t necessarily mean it’s going to grow your business.
+Simply because you do something quickly – efficiently – doesn’t necessarily mean it’s going to grow your accounting firm.
 Does it truly improve your quality of service?
 Often, it’s something you enjoy checking off your list.
-Maybe the busywork lets you postpone doing some other things that you don’t enjoy.
+Maybe the busywork lets you postpone doing some other things which you don’t enjoy.

-Success is counter-intuitive to what most business owners believe.
-Review the different aspects of your business.
+Success is counter-intuitive to what most accounting professionals believe.
+Review the different aspects of your firm.
 Focus on what’s effective, even when it’s not the most efficient option.

 Not all tasks are created equal.
 Be brutally honest with yourself.
-You’re holding onto things, or following systems, that are not very effective.
-It’s now time to let them go.
+You’re holding onto things, or following systems, which are not very effective.
+Give yourself permission to let them go.

-You’ve become comfortable with a specific routine.
-Shifting your workload takes some getting used to.
-Yes, letting things go is tough.
-However once you’ve taken that step, you’ll free up time to focus on the things that really matter (including time for yourself).
+You’ve settled into a specific routine.
+Adjusting to a new routine takes some getting used to.
+Yes, it’s tough to say goodbye.
+However, you free up time to focus on things which really matter (including time for yourself).

-Running an entrepreneurial business is a process.
-The things which worked in the beginning may create drag as your business matures.
-You’ll want to review and adjust on a regular basis.
+Running an accounting practice is a process.
+The things which worked in the beginning may create drag as your practice matures.
+Set time aside to regularly review and adjust what’s working and what’s not working.

-Since your time is a priority, only choose actions that consistently get the best results.
+Since your time is a priority, only choose actions which consistently get the best results.

 Are you crystal clear about what you want to achieve?
 If not, you’ll pursue someone else’s suggestion and wonder why things seem so difficult.
-I urge you to avoid mediocrity and becoming trapped with a business you don’t enjoy.Are you crystal clear about what you want to achieve?
-If not, you’ll pursue someone else’s suggestion and wonder why things seem so difficult. #smallbusinesssuccess Click To Tweet
+I urge you to avoid mediocrity.
+Don’t become trapped with an accounting firm you don’t enjoy.Are you crystal clear about what you want to achieve?
+If not, you’ll pursue someone else’s suggestion and wonder why things seem so difficult. #getpaidwhatyoureworth Click To Tweet

 Set aside time to define your vision of success.
 What does success mean to you?
 My clients don’t view money as their number one motivator.
-Instead, they emphasize how they want to make a difference for other people.
-Money becomes a measurement of your effectiveness.
+Instead, the accounting professionals I work with emphasize making difference for their clients.
+Money measures their effectiveness.